amandawhitmire/explore-neuston/README.md

 A Jupyter Notebook to explore mentions of oceanic neuston in historical Stanford research cruise logs.

 # Repo organization

-.
+      ├── code
+            ├── neuston-ner.ipynb      # Runs the Python code
       ├── data
-      ├──                        # Text files that are corrected OCR from scanned cruise logs ├── code
+            ├──                        # Text files that are corrected OCR from scanned cruise logs ├── docs
-      ├── neuston-ner.ipynb      # Runs the Python code
-├── docs
-      ├── helm.jsonl             # Contains the custom entities for teh spaCy NER pipeline └── dataset-summary.xlsx   # Describes dates of cruises and other descriptiove info
+            ├── helm.jsonl             # Contains the custom entities for the spaCy NER pipeline └── dataset-summary.xlsx   # Describes dates of cruises and other descriptiove info ├── LICENSE
+      └── README

 ## Background